All Episodes

 I'm like, I don't control the channel.

-I mean, if I did have it would be a little bit different than it is in some in some hours, but that's what makes Fox Fair and balance, right?
+I mean, if I did, it would be a little bit different than it is in some hours.

-There are actually people there that hate my opinions, but that's that I'm I'm blessed enough that I have the the platform that I have and nobody tells me what to say or do.
+Anyway, 800-941, Sean, if you want to be a part of the program, there are actually people there that hate my opinions, but I'm blessed enough that I have the platform that I have, and nobody tells me what to say or do.

-Let's just take a little trip down memory lane, Biden versus Biden.
+Let's just take a little trip down memory lane.

 Remember why we went to Afghanistan in the first place?

-We had no vital interest in Afghanistan other than to prevent an attack on America's homeland and their friend our friends.
+We had no vital interest in Afghanistan other than to prevent an attack on America's homeland and our friends.

-Whatever we do in Afghanistan, whether it involves the commitment of military, political or humanitarian assets, must be geared toward a long-term solution.
+Whatever we do in Afghanistan, whether it involves a commitment of military, political, or humanitarian assets, must be geared toward a long-term solution.

 We cannot repeat the mistakes of the past.

-We did not go to Afghanistan to nation bill.
+We did not go to Afghanistan to nation build.

 And it's the right and the responsibility of Afghan people alone to decide their future.

-As every military expert to testify before our committee is noted, the battle against Taliban is not going to be one with bullets and bombs alone.
+As every military expert testified before our committee has noted, the battle against Taliban is not going to be one with bullets and bombs alone.

-It's going to be runs with r one with roads, clinics, and schools.
+It's going to be one with roads, clinics, and schools.

-We no longer had a clear purpose in an open-ended mission in Afghanistan.
+We no longer have a clear purpose in an open-ended mission in Afghanistan.

 Unbelievable.

-By the way, the thing that we played this on TV, I think that's that's so dramatic is when you see Biden back then, back in the day and you compare him to today.
+By the way, the thing that we played this on TV, I think that's so dramatic is when you see Biden back then, back in the day, and you compare him to today.

 Yeah, he's a shell of his former self.

-Many of you now are uh dying to weigh in on this.
+All right, many of you now are dying to weigh in on this.

 Let's go to Greg California.

-Greg, have you uh voted yet in the recall and you're or are you planning to vote?
+Greg, have you voted yet in the recall or are you planning to vote?

-Uh they recall uh Gavin Newson and uh Larry Elder happens to win.
+They recall Gavin Newson and Larry Elder happens to win.

-I will hang on and try to help out and stay.
+I will hang on and try to help out and stay, but definitely have thought about it.

 Good afternoon to you and your guests.

-Um I was watching your show a couple nights ago and uh two Marine Fathers were on, Mr. Hoover and Mr. Schmies.
+I was watching your show a couple nights ago, and the two Marine fathers were on, Mr. Hoover and Mr. Schmies.

-And they're talking about the caskets coming off the scene and house.
+And they're talking about the caskets coming off the plane and how.

-Uh so they mentioned, I mean, I've seen the this the thing of Joe Biden, President Biden looking at his watch, but they mentioned he looked at his watch every time a casket came down off the plane.
+So they mentioned, I mean, I've seen the saying of Joe Biden, President Biden looking at his watch, but they mentioned he looked at his watch every time a casket came down off the plane.

-And I have my family has lost three close family members, direct family members to dementia and Parkinson's over the last eight, ten years, including just recently my mother in law a year ago.
+And I have, my family has lost three close family members, direct family members, to dementia and Parkinson's over the last eight, 10 years, including just recently my mother-in-law a year ago.

 And when they mentioned that and I saw what he was doing, that is so indicative of someone with dementia.

-They when they're in anxious situations, they do repetitive things over and over, and they f they almost forget what they're doing.
+When they're in anxious situations, they do repetitive things over and over, and they almost forget what they're doing.

 And that probably happened five, six times.